Either way, we’ve got you covered.

 Single family homes, on the other hand, usually sell the best right before the school season resumes in September.

-While the stats reflect this, it’s important to remember these different types of market as you analyze the data and consider selling your home.
+While the stats reflect this, it’s important to remember the different types of markets as you analyze the data and consider selling your home.

 Best Time to Sell for a Profit

 The best time to sell a house in Florida for a profit is different than many parts of the country.
 While many suggest listing in the spring, data shows the best time to sell is in the winter.

 December homes sold for an average of 7.87% more than the annual average.
 It normally takes about four months to sell a home in Florida, so your best bet is to list the home in September for a December sale.